ap--/python-seabreeze/docs/source/backend_api.rst

 .. currentmodule:: seabreeze.pyseabreeze

-The C++ libseabreeze API is fully wrapped and exposed to python.
+`pyseabreeze` is a compatible pure python implementation of `cseabreeze`.
 If you intend to directly use it you start with a :class:`SeaBreezeAPI` instance and retrieve :class:`SeaBreezeDevice` instances via :func:`SeaBreezeAPI.list_devices`.
 These instances offer all feature functionality via their